ChanthMiao/ghc-wiki-mirror/WebAssembly-backend.md

 - WebGHC disables the libffi dependency, at the cost of not supporting dynamic foreign exports.
 We preserve that ability using our libffi wasm32-wasi port.
 - WebGHC Template Haskell only work via compiling twice and running native code.
 We'll have our iserv that runs wasm code to do Template Haskell, which is a more principled approach.
 - NCG!

+### Will there also be wasm64 support at some point?

+Yes.
+Although when that happens mainly depends on upstream: we need memory64 support in WASI, wasi-sdk/wasm-libc and also the runtimes.